spacetelescope/bibcat/README.md

 #### Install `tensorflow-text` and `tf-models-official`
 - You need to install these two packages separately.
 Follow the instruction order below.

 - To install `tensorflow-text`, the command `pip install -U "tensorflow-text"` does not work due to some package version conflict.
-You need to download the latest release library compatible with your system from [the Tensorflow library link.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases); For instance, if you have MacOSX14 with python 3.10, download [this library.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases/download/v2.15/tensorflow-2.15.0-cp310-cp310-macosx_14_0_arm64.whl)
+You need to download the latest release library compatible with your system from [the Tensorflow library link.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases); For instance, if you have MacOSX with python 3.10, download [this library.](https://github.com/sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/releases/download/v2.15/tensorflow_text-2.15.0-cp310-cp310-macosx_11_0_arm64.whl)
-- Then `pip install /path-to-download/tensorflow-2.15.0-cp310-cp310-macosx_14_0_arm64.whl`
+- Then `pip install /path-to-download/tensorflow_text-2.15.0-cp310-cp310-macosx_11_0_arm64.whl`
 - Finally, `pip install tf-models-officials`.